CardForest/master-class/docs/change-control.md

 );
 ```

-Additionally, we have the `M.Mutator` type, which is used to declare any state changing method.
+Additionally, we have the `M.Mutator` type, which is used to declare any state changing method

 ```js
 const myInstance = M({